-Only one parent or caregiver present at a time, except during a handover period where two may be present but not for more than 2 hours.
+Only one parent or caregiver can be present at a time, except during a handover period where two parents may be present for no more than two hours.

-No tamariki including siblings under 14 years are allowed to visit.
+No tamariki, including brothers and sisters under 14 years are allowed to visit.

 Visiting hours at Starship Hospital are from 8.00am to 8.00pm unless other arrangements are made with the charge nurse.
 Most wards have a rest period from 1.00pm to 3.00pm, and we would ask that you avoid visiting during this time (unless you are the parents or caregivers of a child or young person in hospital).

 See separate information for families who have a baby in NICU.

 Please respect the privacy of others and only visit the child you have come to see.
 If you are not visiting a child, you require an appointment with the department you wish to visit.

 If you need directions in and around Starship Hospital or Greenlane Clinical Centre, ask one of our blue coat ambassadors - our friendly volunteers who are there to help you find your way around.
 There are information desks at key locations on both sites.
 And remember - the Auckland District Health Board has a smokefree policy that means smoking is not permitted anywhere within the hospital grounds.